Productive hobbies–is that even a thing? You bet!

 And just so we’re clear, there are many different types of meditation.
 Some are more spiritual than others.
 Just pick the kind that’s right for you and get started.
 You can begin with only 10 minutes a day.

 Do you play an instrument?
 Do you want to?
 Now’s the perfect time.
 Playing an instrument has a tremendous effect on brain function.
 Musicians have been linked to higher academic scores, improved memory and better abstract reasoning skills.

 But that’s not all.
-Honing your musicianship can also make you feel less stressed, be more creative and patient, and have more confidence.
-So break out the ol’ six string or pull up a chair and tickle those ivories.
+Honing your musical kills can also make you feel less stressed, be more creative and patient, and have more confidence.
+So break out the ole six string or pull up a chair and tickle those ivories.
 You won’t regret choosing music as one of your productive hobbies.

 Board games have come a long way since Monopoly hit the shelves in 1935.
 Now there are thousands of options on just about every theme imaginable.

 Want to save the world from infectious diseases?
 Travel through time solving puzzles?
 Solve crime and catch killers like your favorite movie sleuths?
 There’s a game for you.
-Actually, there’s probably a bunch of games for you.
+Actually, there are probably a bunch of games for you.

 You just need to find the ones you’ll enjoy and a few people you’ll enjoy playing them with.
 If you do, you’ll help keep your mind sharp, develop creativity and problem solving skills, and hone your ability to plan and strategize.

 13. Learn a language